 ResinOS packages the essentials: a kernel optimised for each device type, systemd, a networking stack optimised for diverse network conditions, and Docker.
 By using the

-resin device toolbox you can develop on a resinOS device from your machine, with an efficient workflow that gets out of the way of building your project.
+resin CLI you can develop on a resinOS device from your machine, with an efficient workflow that gets out of the way of building your project.

 Select your device type